-I’ve always felt a tad bit jealous when I see those gorgeously lettered chalkboards on Pinterest.
+I’ve always felt a tad bit jealous when I see those gorgeously lettered chalkboard menus at restaurants or businesses.
 Why does my lettering never look that nice?
 Seriously, it’s not even close to looking that neat and beautiful.
-Now, I know there are some chalkboard artists out there who don’t need to use this trick.
-They can just naturally make art with their handwriting.
-For all the rest of us out there, here’s an easy way I’ve started using to make those perfect letters on a chalkboard just like the pros.

 Supplies Needed to Write Perfect Letters on a Chalkboard